Latter Days: Themes

 Cox has stated that the film is primarily about a love story between two characters.
-There is also an exploration of religious attitudes towards homosexuality, and the dilemma of religious homosexuals, torn between who they are and what they believe.
+There is also an exploration of religious attitudes towards homosexuality, and the dilemma of religious LGBTQ people, torn between who they are and what they believe.
 A non-fiction film with similar themes that has been contrasted with Latter Days is Trembling Before G-d.

 Cox has also said that there is a massive irony, both in the film and in real life, that a religion so focused on the family and its importance is ripping families apart through its teaching on homosexuality.
 In fact, Cox believes one cannot be Mormon and gay.
 Nevertheless, a major theme of Latter Days is that there is an underlying spirituality in the world that goes beyond the rituals and dogmas of religion.

 Production

 Latter Days was written and directed by C. Jay Cox after the success of his previous screenplay, Sweet Home Alabama, gave him the financial resources and critical credit to write a more personal love story.
 Cox based both characters – Christian and Aaron – on himself.
 He was raised as a Mormon and served a mission before coming out as gay, and had wondered what the two halves of himself would have said to each other if they had ever met.
 Latter Days was filmed in several locations in Los Angeles in 24 days on an estimated $850,000 budget.
 After Cox had financed the search for initial backing, funding was acquired from private investors who wanted to see the film made.
 However producer Kirkland Tibbels still faced several bottlenecks, as financing the whole film remained difficult.
 It was distributed through TLA Releasing, an independent film distributor, who picked it up through its partnership with production company Funny Boy Films, which specializes in gay-themed media.

 Despite coming from a Mormon background, Cox had to research details of the excommunication tribunal, which is held after Aaron is sent back to Idaho.
-Former Mormons told him about their experiences and provided Cox with "a pretty accurate representation, right down to the folding tables."
+Former Mormons told him about their experiences and provided Cox with "a pretty accurate representation, right down to the folding tables".
 According to Cox experienced actress Jacqueline Bisset also added valuable suggestions for improvements to the story.

 Casting for the two main characters did not focus on their sexuality, but their ability "to show vulnerability".
 In a behind-the-scenes commentary, Steve Sandvoss explains that he did not want to play his character as a gay character, and Wes Ramsey emphasizes that the love story aspect of the film to him was detached from the character's gender.
 Due to several nude and kissing scenes, Latter Days was released unrated.